GoogleCloudPlatform/terraform-validator/docs/policy_library.md

 making your policy library public, it would be allowing others to see what you are and __ARE NOT__ scanning for.

-To run the following commands, you will need to configure git to connect securely.
-It is recommended to connect with SSH.
-[Here is a helpful resource](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) for learning about how this works, including steps to set this up for GitHub repositories; other providers offer this feature as well.

 ```
 export GIT_REPO_ADDR="git@github.com:${YOUR_GITHUB_USERNAME}/policy-library.git"
 git clone --bare https://github.com/GoogleCloudPlatform/policy-library.git